Electric Sky UK

 "Once you've seen one storm, you've seen them all.."

 ...as someone once said to me.
 How wrong that statement is.
 Take a look at my range of footage and you'll see that they are all indeed unique in most aspects.
 Every cloud is different, every lightning is different, every thunder is different.
 Every experience is different.
-You never quite know what you'll see next.
+You never quite know what you'll see and uncover next.

 What happened to "Ravenstorm.co.uk"?